harrietrc/loadimpact-docs/jekyll/_v4/reference/test-configuration-options.md

 ---
 layout: classic-docs
-title: Test configuration options
+title: Test Configuration Options
-description: The available test configuration options
+description: List of available test configuration options and different ways to use them for your tests
-categories: [test-scripting]
+categories: [reference]
-order: 3
+order: 0
 ---

 ***

 <h1>Background</h1>

+The below reference is a partial list of the configuation options.
+Options only available locally are omitted.
+To see a full list, please refer to the [k6 documentation](https://docs.k6.io/docs/options).

+***

 Options allow you to configure how k6 will behave during test execution.
 For most options, you can specify the specific option in four different ways: